Dual Accuracy-Quality-Driven Neural Network for Prediction Interval Generation: Discussion

 We see in Table~\ref{tab:comp1} that DualAQD yielded better $PICP_{test}$ values than the other methods, except for field ``B'' where QD-Ens had the highest $PICP_{test}$ value, albeit at the expense of generating excessively wide PIs.
 What is more, Fig.~\ref{fig:mucurves} shows that, in general, DualAQD obtained lower $\mu_\omega$ values; as a consequence, it achieved the lowest $\mu$ value in each of the three fields (Table~\ref{tab:comp1}), which implies that it offers a better width-coverage trade-off in comparison to the other methods.
+Notice that Table~\ref{tab:comp1} shows $PICP_{test}$ values lower than 95\% for field A. During training and validation, the coverage probability did reach the nominal value of 95\%.
+Note that, since the distribution of the test set (2020) differs from the one seen during training (2016 and 2018), the $PICP_{test}$ values may not be equal to those obtained during training.
+This illustrates the ability to show increased uncertainty when insufficient data is available for making reliable predictions.

 Fig.~\ref{fig:yield} shows that DualAQD was able to produce better distributed PIs for field ``A'' (i.e., with a wider range of values) while achieving slightly better $PICP_{test}$ and $MPIW_{test}$ values than QD-Ens.
 This means that DualAQD is more dynamic in the sense that it outputs narrower PIs when it considers there is more certainty and wider PIs when there is more uncertainty (recall the behavior in Fig.~\ref{fig:synth}).
 As a consequence, 54.4\%, 44.3\%, and 40.3\% of the points processed by DualAQD on field ``A'' have smaller PI width than QD+, QD, and MC-Dropout, respectively, while still being able to cover the observed target values.
 Similarly, 88.7\%, 65.3\%, and 49.9\% of the points processed by DualAQD on field ``B'' have smaller PI width than QD+, QD, and MC-Dropout while still covering the observed target values; and 62.5\%, 6.0\%, and 8.8\% of the points processed by DualAQD on field ``C'' have smaller PI width than QD+, QD, and MC-Dropout while still covering the observed target values.